-"The UN Secretary-General noted that 'persons of Ethiopian origin continue to face discriminatory practices in Eritrea, including the demand for payment or high "repatriation clearance fees".'
+"The UN Secretary-General noted that 'persons of Ethiopian origin continue to face discriminatory practices in Eritrea, including the demand for payment or high "repatriation clearance fees".
 He further noted that persons of Eritrean extraction were reportedly detained prior to their repatriation.
 In several of his reports to the UN Security Council, the Secretary-General reiterated appeals to the governments of Ethiopia and Eritrea 'to ensure that the repatriations remain voluntary and that they are carried out in a proper and dignified manner'."
 [68c]

-32.11 In comments submitted to the Advisory Panel on Country Information on 8 March 2006, UNHCR stated: "Ethiopians must renew residency permits every year not [every] six months," [18g], correcting a USSD report for 2005 statement, "Ethiopian nationals reportedly were singled out for arrest because they were unable to pay the necessary fees to renew their residency permits every six months."
-[4f] (p)
+32.12 In comments submitted to the Advisory Panel on Country Information on 8 March 2006, UNHCR stated: "Ethiopians must renew residency permits every year not [every] six months," [18g], correcting a USSD report for 2005 statement, "Ethiopian nationals reportedly were singled out for arrest because they were unable to pay the necessary fees to renew their residency permits every six months."
+[4f] Awate has reported that the Ethiopian opposition groups that had found refuge in Eritrea had, by March 2008, essentially disintegrated, with some groups (AFD, OLF, CUD and EPPF) disintegrating from internal ethnic fissures, and others (TPDM, EPPF) crumbling after financial support from the Eritrean Government dwindled away.
+[50aq]